moonbitlang/moonbit-docs/README.md

 ## Overview

+Moonbit is an end to end programming language toolchain for Cloud and Edge computing using WebAssembly.
-An IDE environment is [available](https://try.moonbitlang.com) without any installation; it does not rely on any server either.
+The IDE environment is [available](https://try.moonbitlang.com) without any installation; it does not rely on any server either.

+## Status

+Pre-alpha, experimental.
+We expect Moonbit to reach beta status next year.

+## Introduction

 A MoonBit program consists of type definitions, function definitions, and variable bindings.
 The entry point of every package is a special `init` function.
 The `init` function is special in two aspects: